shrunbr/wall-of-shame/README.md

 ### All-in-One

 Before we can deploy our Wall of Shame we need to setup our modify our `opencanary.conf` file, modify `docker-compose.yml` and setup our environment variables.
+In the provided configuration FTP, SSH and HTTP are already enabled.

 Modify the `opencanary.conf` file first.
 For a configuration reference please visit [the OpenCanary configuration documentation.](https://opencanary.readthedocs.io/en/latest/starting/configuration.html)